shopware/docs/guides/plugins/plugins/storefront/add-listing-filters.md

 ## Add your filter to the Storefront UI

 Well, fine - you successfully created a filter via subscriber.
 However, you want to enable your shop customer to use it, right?
-Now you need to integrate your filter in the storefront.
-Let's start by searching the template file you need to extend in Shopware's storefront.
+Now you need to integrate your filter in the Storefront.
+Let's start by searching the template file you need to extend in Shopware's Storefront.
 It's this one - `src/Storefront/Resources/views/storefront/component/listing/filter-panel.html.twig`.

 In this template, the existing filters are contained in the block `component_filter_panel_items`.
 We are going to extend this block with our new filter.
-If you're not sure on how to customize templates in the storefront, we got you covered with another guide:
+If you're not sure on how to customize templates in the Storefront, we got you covered with another guide:

 {% page-ref page="customize-templates.md" %}